thecodingmachine/gitlab-registry-cleaner/README.md

 Out of the box, there is no easy way to delete a special tag of a given image in the Gitlab registry (as of version 10.8).

 This image provides a simple script that enables you to delete images easily.

+---
+📌 **Deprecation Notice**

+This repository is deprecated and no more work will be done on this by The Coding Machine.
+You can use instead [reg tool](https://docs.gitlab.com/ee/api/container_registry.html#delete-a-registry-repository-tag) or [gitlab api](https://docs.gitlab.com/ee/api/container_registry.html#delete-a-registry-repository-tag) for same usage.

+---

 ## Why?

 If you want to do continuous deployment, it is not uncommon to build one image per pipeline in Gitlab.
 You will typically